Behavioural scientists tell us it’s because we’re doing it wrong…Huh?

 1. Start Small

 Dr B.J Fogg has studied human behaviour at Stanford university for 20 years and recommends that we start with ‘Tiny habits’.
 Make a plan, work out what you want to achieve and then start with the smallest step.
-Choose some small habits you want to add to your morning routine, for example drinking a glass of water after you wake up, leaving your phone outside the bedroom.
+Choose small habits you want to add to your morning routine, for example drinking a glass of water after you wake up or leaving your phone outside the bedroom.
 If you start with huge goals and fail to see results immediately, it’s easy to lose motivation very quickly.

 2. Stack Your Habits

 Experts say that stacking a new habit onto an existing habit is the easiest way to start a new behaviour.
-For example, having a plantshake with your morning coffee, is a great way of getting 2 portions of fruit & veg into your diet without thinking about it.
+For example, having a plantshake with your morning coffee is a great way of getting 2 portions of fruit & veg into your diet without thinking about it.
 This is why we recommend starting with our 7 day challenge – replacing a coffee or tea with a plantshake for 7 days.
 It really helps to build consistent healthy habits and make sure you start the day feeling great.
-Follow founder Phoebe’s 7 day challenge on facebook or instagram.
+Follow co-founder Phoebe’s 7 day challenge on facebook or instagram.

 3. Do It Everyday